Which do you like better, normal tofu or deep-fried tofu?

 1. Heat water, Chinese cabbage, and green onion in a saucepan.

-2. Add thick fried tofu after vegetables are cooked to a certain extent.
-Simmer for 1-2 minutes to warm up fried tofu.
+2. Add thick deep-fried tofu after vegetables are cooked to a certain extent.
+Simmer for 1-2 minutes to warm up deep-fried tofu.
 (Add dashi granules if you need).
 Then remove from heat.

 3. Add miso paste and stir until miso is completely melted.